jlam01/jlam01-machine-learning/july20.md

 ![image](https://user-images.githubusercontent.com/67992204/88450913-94444980-ce20-11ea-8dff-ddecbb74f23f.png)

 This graph above represents the training (red) and validation (blue) accuracy.
-Around the 6th epoch is where the graph spikes which is where the training of the model is most likely should come to a halt.
+Around the 3rd epoch is where the training of the model is most likely should come to a halt as the model has become overfit.

 **Loss:**

 ![image](https://user-images.githubusercontent.com/67992204/88450920-9a3a2a80-ce20-11ea-9e5a-f3acc4b3248f.png)

 This graph represents the training (red) and validation (blue) loss.
-Similarly to the accuracy graph, there is a massive spike at the 6th epoch which is where training of the model should most likely come to a halt.
+Similarly to the accuracy graph, the training of the model should most likely come to a halt at the 3rd as the model has become overfit for the data.

 **Dogs and Cats:**
 ![image](https://user-images.githubusercontent.com/67992204/88450326-29910f00-ce1c-11ea-9340-8cf05cb4df22.png)